 Here you can find some relevant tips and examples on how to evaluate gestures and values contained within an image:

-• In conclusion keep an eye on the prominent religion of the target country, and when possible hire a localization specialist.
+- In conclusion: keep an eye on the prominent religion of the target country and when possible hire a localization specialist.

 When you find an image that won’t work for a certain target, you should try to swap it for a neutral one, at least.
 You want to avoid your brand being associated with a negative feeling.
 When possible, call out for a positive one.